 The adoption of this standard would supposedly simplify the development process for manufacturers and increase the devices’ compatibility for consumers.
 In other words, any IoT smart home device would work in your home, whether you’re using Google Assistant, Alexa, Siri, or any other platform.

 Google, Amazon, and Apple have offered their technology to accelerate this project’s development.
-The communication will be carried out through aptly through Internet Protocol, or IP.
+The communication will be carried out via aptly through Internet Protocol, or IP in short.
+To make sure all smart home projects are on the right track a reliable Internet service provider (ISP) is important.
+Before making a decision here, checking broadband provider reviews beforehand is key.

 Enabling IP will allow communication across smart home devices, mobile apps, and cloud services.
 With that, a specific set of IP-based networking technologies for device certification will be defined.
 Using IP also means inheriting transport layer protocols like TCP and UDP, which enhances end-to-end security and privacy in communication with your device.